bdclark/chef-user_account/README.md

 being considered; in the meantime that's what wrapper cookbooks are for (example forthcoming).

-The LWRP in this cookbook was heavily inspired by the [user](https://github.com/fnichol/chef-user) cookbook by @fnichol and the Opscode [users](https://github.com/sethvargo-cookbooks/users) cookbook currently maintained by @sethvargo.
+The LWRP in this cookbook was heavily inspired by the [user](https://github.com/fnichol/chef-user) cookbook by @fnichol and the Opscode [users](https://github.com/sethvargo-cookbooks/users) cookbook.

 ## <a name='requirements'></a>  Requirements

 ### <a name="requirements-chef"></a> Chef

-Tested on 11.X, but should be pretty compatible (nothing fancy here).
+Tested with ChefDK 0.4.0.

 ### <a name="requirements-platform"></a> Platform